-Your non-retirement assets, referred to as regular assets in MaxiFi Planner, are an important component of your financial plan.
-Each plan or variation in the plan you create is going to show regular assets with its own unique saving and withdraw pattern.
-You can view this annual saving/withdraw pattern in the Annual Saving and Withdraw report.
+Your non-retirement assets, referred to as regular assets in MaxiFi Planner, are brokerage or saving account balances that MaxiFi uses to help smooth your discretionary spending.
+Each plan you create is going to show regular assets with its own unique saving and withdraw pattern.
+You can view this annual saving/withdraw pattern in the Saving > Regular Asset Saving Plan report.

-It may at first appear to be arbitrary or random: for example, it might indicate that you should be saving different amounts for several years, then withdrawing for a year, then saving for another 4 years, then withdraw for 6 years, etc. However, this unique saving and withdraw pattern is an important element in keeping your discretionary spending smooth year over year.
+The pattern of saving and dissaving may at first appear to be arbitrary or random: for example, it might indicate that you should be saving different amounts for several years, then withdrawing for a year, then saving for another 4 years, then withdraw for 6 years, etc. However, this unique saving and withdraw pattern is an important element in keeping your discretionary spending smooth year over year.
 In other words, the program is not trying to smooth your regular asset saving or withdraw, it's instead trying to smooth your annual spending.
-You can't typically have it both ways.
-Of course you can add annual special expenses to the model and these will appear as fixed expenses in the Other column of the Spending Overview report, but discretionary spending will be smoothed, and the regular assets saving/withdraw pattern will adjust to accommodate these new special expenses as it seeks to smooth your annual spending.

-What if I want to save $1000 per month into my non-retirement assets?
+What if I want to save $1000 per month into my non-retirement taxable assets?

 The best practice, initially anyway, is to let the program calculate the saving/withdraw pattern related to Regular Assets for you so that you can see what your natural, annual, smooth, safe spending allowance is before you start trying to manipulate that annual spending amount by saving more than is needed to create the smooth, sustainable, safe spending level.

-After seeing that smooth spending allowance (discretionary spending), then look at your Annual Saving/Withdraw report to see what the annual saving/withdraw pattern looks like.
+After seeing that smooth spending allowance (discretionary spending), then look at your Saving > Regular Asset Saving Plan report to see what the annual saving/withdraw pattern looks like.

-Next, how to handle a desire to specify regular asset saving may have different solutions depending on the motive or purpose for doing so and context of your planning model.
+Next, how to handle a desire to specify regular asset contributions or saving may have different solutions depending on the motive or purpose for doing so and context of your planning model.

 Summary